-An applique pressing sheet is a favorite tool of many sewers and quilters.
-ZJ Humbach shares why an applique pressing sheet is always in her sewing and quilting studio, and explains that there are several ways to use it and shows one of her favorites.
+An appliqué pressing sheet is a favorite tool of many sewers and quilters.
+ZJ Humbach shares why an appliqué pressing sheet is always in her sewing and quilting studio.
+She shares several ways of using it and shows you one of her favorites.

 ZJ begins by showing what the pressing sheet looks like and explains how it feels.
-While many people may use scrap pieces of cotton or linen as press cloths- this applique pressing sheet is a different material entirely.
-Because of this it has several uses including being used for applique, being used as a press cloth, a craft mat, an ironing board cover and many others.
+While many people may use scrap pieces of cotton or linen as press cloths, this appliqué pressing sheet is a different material entirely.
+Because of this, it can be used for appliqué, as a press cloth, a craft mat, an ironing board cover, and more.

-The pressing sheet has a non-stick surface, so once the applique shapes have been layered together- ZJ shows how to press the shapes, adhering them together and making them into one applique design that can then be easily transferred to fabric, adhered in place and then stitched.
+The pressing sheet has a non-stick surface, so once the appliqué shapes have been placed, ZJ shows how to press the shapes to adhere them together and make them into a single appliqué design.
+Now it can then be easily transferred to fabric, adhered in place, and stitched.